 Right Click on the color table in the Legend and select Change Range....
 Edit the values to focus on the colder clouds.
 Change the range to 180 to 290 K and click OK.

 To create a color enhancement, Right Click on the color table and select Edit Color Table.
-The inverse gray scale color table will be loaded in with the 180 to 290 K range.
+The inverse gray scale color table is loaded with a 180 to 290 K data range.

 The editor uses “breakpoints” which are used for a number of things: showing the data value at a point along the color table and changing the colors (fill, interpolation or transparency) directly below the breakpoint.
 Breakpoints are indicated along the top of the color legend bar with little triangles and a number.

 Create a new breakpoint at 273 K by Right Clicking on or near the color table and selecting Add Breakpoint -> At Data Point.
 Enter in 273 and click OK.
-By default, this breakpoint will be active.
-The active breakpoint will have a yellow outline around the triangle above the color table.
+By default, this breakpoint is active.
+The active breakpoint has a yellow outline around the triangle above the color table.

-The Color Chooser in the lower half of the editor window allows you to select any possible color.
+The Color Chooser in the lower half of the editor provides color selection.
 Use the slider bar to choose a green hue.
-Once you have chosen a hue, Left Click in the color display to choose a specific color, which should also update the color of the breakpoint.
+Once the green hue has been selected, Left Click in the color display to choose a specific color, which updates the color of the breakpoint.

 Click on the 180 breakpoint to make it active and use the same method to select a dark blue color.

-Interpolate the colors from 180 to 273 by Right Clicking on the 180 breakpoint and selecting Edit Colors -> Interpolate -> Right.
-The enhancement on the images will automatically update.
+Interpolate the colors from 180 to 273: Right Click on the 180 breakpoint and select Edit Colors -> Interpolate -> Right.
+The enhancement on the images automatically update.

 Click on the 290 breakpoint, select a yellow color, and interpolate left to interpolate between 273 and 290.